cloki0610/CI-Portfolio-Project-5/README.md

 5. To resources tag, Add-ons, search and add 'Heroku Postgres', I choose the free version for this project.
 6. To deploy tag, Deployment method and connect the GitHub project to Heroku.
 7. Then go to Setting tag, Config Vars, I copy the database link of the new Heroku Postgres to the setting.py file in my project.
+8. Then I generate a new project secret key and copy it into my eny.py and Heroku's config var.
-8. Copy the link to env.py in the workspace, a file will not be tracked for development use to run the webpage locally.
+9. Copy the link to env.py in the workspace, a file will not be tracked for development use to run the webpage locally.
-9. Then log in to my AWS account, for this project I create my user, user group, and policy by IAN and create a new bucket by S3.
+10. Then log in to my AWS account, for this project I create my user, user group, and policy by IAN and create a new bucket by S3.
 11. Copy the access key id and its secret key and save into Heroku's config var as 'AWS_ACCESS_KEY_ID' and 'AWS_SECRET_ACCESS_KEY', and create a 'USE_AWS' variable and set it to 'True'
-10. Set up a stripe account, get and copy the public key and secret key, and save these keys to Heroku's config var as 'STRIPE_PUBLIC_KEY' and 'STRIPE_SECRET_KEY'.
+12. Set up a stripe account, get and copy the public key and secret key, and save these keys to Heroku's config var as 'STRIPE_PUBLIC_KEY' and 'STRIPE_SECRET_KEY'.
-11. In the stripe account, create an endpoint for the deploy version domain address, and save the webhook key as 'STRIPE_WH_SECRET' in the Heroku's config var.
+13. In the stripe account, create an endpoint for the deploy version domain address, and save the webhook key as 'STRIPE_WH_SECRET' in the Heroku's config var.
-12. Then add 'DISABLE_COLLECTSTATIC' and set the value as 1 to config vars, when development is complete, this variable will be removed.
+14. Then add 'DISABLE_COLLECTSTATIC' and set the value as 1 to config vars, when development is complete, this variable will be removed.
-13. Then add all the related settings to the setting.py in my workspace to connect the stripe and AWS S3 Bucket.
+15. Then add all the related settings to the setting.py in my workspace to connect the stripe and AWS S3 Bucket.
-14. I use my spare google account to send the email, after I get my pass secret from my google account, I copy it into Heroku's config var as 'EMAIL_HOST_PASS' and set the email address as 'EMAIL_HOST_USER'.
+16. I use my spare google account to send the email, after I get my pass secret from my google account, I copy it into Heroku's config var as 'EMAIL_HOST_PASS' and set the email address as 'EMAIL_HOST_USER'.
-15. After completing the initial settings, I create the Procfile, commit and push to the main branch.
+17. After completing the initial settings, I create the Procfile, commit and push to the main branch.
-16. Then to deploy tag, Manual Deploy, click the deploy branch to deploy my main branch.
+18. Then to deploy tag, Manual Deploy, click the deploy branch to deploy my main branch.
-17. When my website is complete, I change the 'DEBUG' variable in setting.py to 'False' before final deploy and remove the 'DISABLE_COLLECTSTATIC' variable in Heroku's Config Vars.
+19. When everything is complete, I change the 'DEBUG' variable in setting.py to 'False' before final deploy and remove the 'DISABLE_COLLECTSTATIC' variable in Heroku's Config Vars.

 ## **Technologies**